How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 1. Understand the Purpose of a BIMO Inspection

-Understanding this purpose helps you approach the inspection with the right mindset: it’s about proving that the work you’ve done meets the required standards, not just avoiding citations.
+✅ Understanding this purpose helps you approach the inspection with the right mindset: it’s about proving compliance, not just avoiding citations.

 2. Review Your Regulatory Binder